 What helped was that she was already signed up with an agent, Eve White, at the time, on the strength of a teen novel she’d written but which wasn’t taken up for publication, although it attracted a lot of interest.
 Eve encouraged her to focus on the next project…which became Marilyn and Me.

-It took eight rejections by mainstream publishers before they considered approaching independent publishers.
-‘The final stretch to publication was rather unusual, ’says Shanta.
+‘The final stretch to publication was rather unusual,’ says Shanta.
 ‘The manuscript was short-listed in a writing competition run by Cinnamon Press, and that led to an offer of a contract.’

 This article first appeared in Writing Magazine in May 2007.